szelongq/tp/docs/UserGuide.md

 #### Listing all employees : `list`

-Shows a list of all employees in the employee book.
+Shows a list of all employees in HeRon.

 Format: `list`